The-Devoyage/deeb/README.md

 echo '{"comment": []}' > comment.json
 ```

-3. Create a deed instance and perform operations
+3. Create a deeb instance and perform operations

 ```rust
 use deeb::*;